I began riding in Taiwan back in 2008. Well, actually, it was a motorcycle. A sweet ride called a Yamaha RXZ (or RZX) 135cc two-stroke.

 Essentially, your bike has one goal: keep both wheels in-line.
 So, the bike only leans in an attempt to straighten out the single-track wheel system it’s riding on.
 It all goes back to basic physics.

 Anyway, the accident I got into mere weeks after buying the bike wouldn’t be my last.
 A few months later, I was flying down the road way too fast and slammed into a BMW who decided to make a sudden right-hand-turn from the left-turn-lane.
+I have admitted that I was travelling too fast but if you have been driving along within the speed limit but still got into an accident that wasn’t your fault then you may want to look into someone like these bridgeport motorcycle accident lawyers to see if you can make a claim and get compensation.
+I couldn’t do this because although the BMW turned suddenly, I was travelling too fast.

 Now, describing the pain of having one’s skin peeled from one’s hand from a pavement-based friction-burn is…well, it’s not describable.
 Imagine if you pressed your hand into an electric coil stove.
 That’s as close as I can give you to a metaphor.
+Thank God I didn’t suffer necrotizing fasciitis or any other bacterial infections!
+As I was able to treat the wound properly, it healed on its own accord.

 And since I was a keyboard-based English materials creator, at the time, I was out of work for a month.
 I actually came out of it fine – I was healed up after a month, my work paid me for my time off, and I got paid by the BMW despite the fact that I was cooking down a 50kph (30mph) road at around 120kph (75mph).